camptocamp/helm-geoserver-cloud/README.md

 ### test that it is working.

-If everything went well you should see something similiar with kubectl:
+If everything went well you should see something similar with kubectl:

 ```bash
 ~# kubectl get po